 After 21 years of service to Shepherd of the Valley and the Grand Junction community, Ron Powers left to pursue other ministerial activities.
 Pastor Scott Stein served as an interim minister during the transition time, and later, Tom Lee served as a Bridge Pastor.

 After more than two years of transition, without a full-time pastor, Shepherd of the Valley Lutheran Church is so pleased to welcome Pastor Kaila Armbruster.

 Pastor Kaila Armbruster was born and raised in Phoenix Arizona.
 She went to college at California Lutheran University and received a Bachelor of Arts in Theatre Arts.
 She then, having felt the call to ministry since she was 16, went to Seminary and received a Master of Divinity with an emphasis in Environmental Ministries at the Lutheran School of Theology at Chicago.
 Pastor Kaila spent six months studying in Germany where she studied Martin Luther and the history of the Reformation.

-She has been ordained for four years and feels passionately called to walk with people in their highest of highs and lowest of lows and meet them where they are at in their lives and show them God's love.
+She has been ordained for almost eight years and feels passionately called to walk with people in their highest of highs and lowest of lows and meet them where they are at in their lives and show them God's love.
 She loves to laugh and be true to herself, others and God because that's how God made her to be.
 Family is very important to Kaila.
-Pastor Kaila and her husband Carl and their daughter Ilaria, love the outdoors, being in creation, surrounded by God's beauty and grace.
+Pastor Kaila and her husband Carl and children Ilaria and Solomon, love the outdoors, being in creation, surrounded by God's beauty and grace.
 They feel so blessed to be a part of the Shepherd of the Valley family.

-Pastor Kaila also loved being barefoot and worships barefoot because, after all, we are on Holy Ground (Exodus 3:5).
+Pastor Kaila also loves being barefoot and worships barefoot because, after all, we are on Holy Ground (Exodus 3:5).